hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/Guidance.md

 * Ranger authorizer will evaluate all Ranger policies for that service for each request
 * This could have an impact on the time take to accept the job or query
 * Spark SQL authorizer LLAP (Hive based policies) for authorization.
 LLAP is allocated roughly 50% of the capacity.
 If you do not use spark sql, you can reclaim this.

-### SSH access
-* Refer to this doc for [how to configure](https://github.com/hdinsight/hdinsight.github.io/blob/master/EnterpriseSecurityPackage/SshUsingDomainAccounts.md)

 ### Using local accounts in a secure cluster
 * If you use a shared user account or a local account, then it will be hard to tell who used the account to change the config or service